 Primary hemostasis occurs when the vascular endothelium is damaged and platelets come into contact with collagen located outside the vessel.
 The Von Willebrand factor in the collagen binds the glycoprotein lb of the platelets to its receptor, and the platelets anchor on the damaged endothelium.

-At the same time, Ca2+ activates the blood platelets.
-This means that the tubules ring within the platelet contracts and pseudopods emerge.
-Together with adenosine diphosphate (ADP), released from the injured cells, thrombocytes thick together and a so-called platelet plug is formed.
+At the same time, Ca2+ activates the platelets.
+This means that the tubule ring within the platelet contracts and pseudopods emerge.
+Together with adenosine diphosphate (ADP), released from the injured cells, thrombocytes stick together and a so-called platelet plug is formed.
 The activated platelets also secrete serotonin, fibrinogen and thromboxane A2.
-The latter causes, among other things, a vasoconstriction, thus supporting the closure of the vessel.
+The latter causes, among other things, vasoconstriction, which supports closure of the vessel.

 In order for the platelet plug not to block the whole vessel, the endothelium releases prostacyclin which inhibits platelet aggregation.
 This way, a targeted plug formation at the damaged endothelium is guaranteed.

-The secondary hemostasis is divided into the extrinsic and intrinsic system.
+Secondary hemostasis is divided into the extrinsic and intrinsic systems or pathways.